Moving From Prototypes to Large-Scale Production

 Posted 7/1/2025

-A competitive challenge electronics companies face is quickly moving from concept to product.
-No matter the application, you must take your project through the design/ redesign, prototype, and scale lifecycle at speed.
+A challenge many electronics companies face is quickly moving from concept to product.
+No matter the application, you must quickly take your project through the design/ redesign, prototype, and scale lifecycle .
 You can see the Advanced PCB (APCB) cycle for this process in Figure 1.

 prototypes-to-large-production